 The CRA vulnerability reporting obligation starts on 11 September 2026.
-That is five months away.
-The reporting timeline under Article 14 is demanding: a 24-hour early warning when a vulnerability is actively exploited, a 72-hour notification with initial details, and a final report within a month of discovery.
+That is just over three months away.
+The Article 14 reporting timeline is demanding: a 24-hour early warning, a 72-hour notification with initial details, and a final report deadline that depends on the event type.
 Teams without a working vulnerability intake and classification process will not meet that cadence.

+The next CRA milestone is 11 June 2026, when provisions on notification of conformity assessment bodies start applying and Member States must designate notifying authorities.
 CRA Article 14 reporting obligations for actively exploited vulnerabilities and severe incidents apply from 11 September 2026.
 Most other manufacturer obligations apply from 11 December 2027.
-The September date is the better forcing function because it requires a working process, not just a policy document.
+The September date is the better forcing function for product teams because it requires a working reporting process, not just a policy document.

 WHAT_THE_REPORTING_TIMELINE_ACTUALLY_REQUIRES